szager-chromium/rr/Kernel-API-wishlist.md

 ### Bugfix: are drivers really allowed to use userspace stack as scratch memory?

 See #876.
 That's generally not a good idea because it can let sensitive data leak into userspace.

+### Bugfix?: ability to open perf_event_open() fds through /proc/TID/fd/x

+See #603.
+We fall back on using SCM_RIGHTS, but it's considerably more complicated than needs to be.